cloudmesh-community/fa19-516-165/project/report.md

 ## Technology Review -- Auto Machine Learning in Clouds

+## Process

+Overall there are four steps to implement the code:

+1. Install necessary R package - reticulate

+2. Create R Markdown Environment

+3. Indicate Python Environment

+4. Implement existing Python code

 ## Results

 This project has successfully implemented Cloudmesh with OpenStack within RStudio.
-The biggest component for this project is to call/run Python script within RStudio by using Rstudio, R Markdown, and library
+The biggest component for this project is to call/run Python script within RStudio by using Rstudio, R Markdown, and library - reticulate, to call existing Clouldmesh with OpenStack service (based on the implemented project of Cloudmesh).

 ### Limitations

-This

-## Conclusion
+This implementation has limitations.
+First, the project only implement propotion of R Second, the python script was

 ## References